 This diploma will provide students with the basic skills to enter various industries in an entry level position.
-With this diploma, students are eligible for entry to the second year of the Bachelor of Engineering Honours (Industrial), Bachelor of Civil Engineering (Honours), and Bachelor of Science (Maths major).
+With this diploma, students are eligible for entry to the second year of the Bachelor of Civil Engineering (Honours), and Bachelor of Science (Maths major).
 Upon completion of the degree, students are ready to register with professional bodies such as: Engineers Australia and Australian Mathematical Society.